-Collision insurance is defined as protection from damages that result from your car colliding with or into something.
-It applies if you hit a lamp post, another car, a tree, and more.
-If you have this type of coverage, you’ll pay your collision deductible after you file a claim with your insurance company.
+Collision insurance protects your vehicle from damages that result from your car colliding with or into something.
+It applies if you hit a lamp post, another car or a tree, for example.
+If you have this type of coverage, your deductible amount is subtracted from the claim payout.

 The definition of comprehensive insurance is coverage that includes damages other than collision.
-With comprehensive coverage your car is protected from falling objects, fires, theft, earthquakes, and more.
+It protects your car from falling objects, fires, theft, earthquakes and more.
 You'll pay your comprehensive deductible if you have this type of coverage and file a claim for damages resulting from anything other than a collision.

-If your car repairs are less than your $500 deductible, don’t file a claim.
-You should cover any repairs close to your deductible amount as they're considered “small repairs.”
+If your car repairs are less than your $500 deductible, you won’t be able to file a claim.
+You should cover any repairs close to your deductible amount, as they're considered small repairs.
 It’s unwise to file a claim for a minor accident.

 For example, if your final repair bill from the mechanic is $600, this exceeds your $500 deductible.
 But it’s not in your best interest to file a claim.
 You would pay the insurance company $500 of a $600 repair bill; they would in turn send you a check for $600.
 They just gave your $500 back and you only got $100 from the insurance company.

-If you’re able to fork over $1,000 at once after an accident, choosing this deductible amount is a good option.
+If you’re able to fork over $1,000 after an accident, choosing this deductible amount can be a good option.
 Many drivers choose this amount if they’re able to afford it.